Devon Bostick: Career

 In Adoration (2008), Bostick played Simon, a boy who being raised by his uncle (played by Scott Speedman) after his parents' death.
 He also appeared in an online spoof trailer for a hoax movie called "Ice Fortress."
 He had roles in The Poet, a World War II drama starring Roy Scheider and Colm Feore, Saw VI as Brent and Assassin's Creed: Lineage as Ezio Auditore.

-Bostick also played Erica's deceased brother Leo in CBC Television's series Being Erica, and Rodrick Heffley in the movies of Diary of a Wimpy Kid.
+Bostick also played Erica's deceased brother Leo in CBC Television's series Being Erica, and Rodrick Heffley in the Diary of a Wimpy Kid trilogy.
 He played Alan in three episodes of The Marvelous Mrs. Maisel.
 In Oppenheimer (2023), Bostick played Seth Neddermeyer, a physicist who worked at Los Alamos Laboratory during the Manhattan Project and suggested the use of an implosion-type nuclear weapon in the Trinity Test.

+As of April 2026, Bostick is in production on an untitled film written by himself and Australian actor Cody Fern and starring Sarah Paulson, Dianne Wiest, and Naomi Watts.

+Personal life

+Bostick lives in New York City.